-- Must meet at least one of the following criteria.
-The project must: - Plan and work to ensure that the researcher or PhD student will work for a limited time on site at one of the industrial partners. - Plan and work for international exchange. - Touch on and collaborate with expertise from a field other than its main field. - Publish reviewed articles in international journals/at international conferences. - Fund (parts of) PhD projects.
-The PhD students should be involved in the PhD Student Network and SEC's PhD courses.
+- Expertise building and the basis of a larger project for which funding may also be applied for from another funding body.
+If this leads to further work, this must be associated with SEC. - Must meet at least one of the following criteria.
+The project must: - Plan and work to ensure that the researcher or PhD student will work for a limited time on site at one of the industrial partners. - Plan and work for international exchange. - Touch on and collaborate with expertise from a field other than its main field - Publish reviewed articles in international journals/at international conferences. - Fund (parts of) PhD projects.
+The PhD students should be involved in the PhD Student Network and SEC's planned PhD courses. - The applicant must have presented the project proposal at a theme area meeting prior to submitting the application, in order to align with the thematic area.